 Implant Restoration – Once the implant has completely healed and fused to the bone, it will be uncovered, and Dr. Brown or Dr. Newberry will secure the dental crown in place.
 The dental crown is typically made of porcelain and looks like a living tooth.
 It will be permanently fixed to the dental implant.

 After Care – Dental implants require very little special care.
 In fact, most people forget they have them.
 You will be able to floss and brush them just as you do your natural teeth.
 Routine visits to the dentist will be important to ensure long term health and function.

 - Dental Implants for Multiple Missing Teeth

 Schedule a Consultation for Dental Implants

 Find out why dental implants are the preferred solution for missing teeth by both dentists and patients.
-Contact Lanier Family & Cosmetic Dentistry in Buford, GA to schedule a consultation with Dr. Brown or Dr. Newberry.
+Contact Lanier Family & Cosmetic Dentistry in Buford, GA by scheduling a consultation online today.